flyingcakes85/misato_test_site/README.md

    path/to/misato/target/debug/misato build
    ```

    This should create a one page site at `target/`.
-Open the generated `index.html` file in you web browser.
+Open the generated `index.html` file in your web browser.